-In Los Angeles, CA, there are a number of factors that determine whether a sex crime will be a felony or a misdemeanor, one of which is what the defendant did.
+In Los Angeles, CA, several factors determine whether a sex crime will be a felony or a misdemeanor, one of which is what the defendant did.
 Some offenses related to sex crimes are just straightforward felonies.

-The prosecutors will consider the type of act that was committed, along with the defendant's standing in the community and the impact on the victim.
+The prosecutors will consider the type of act committed, along with the defendant's standing in the community and the impact on the victim.

 Ultimately, they will need to decide whether or not the defendant is a threat to society at large.
-Based on a three-tiered sex crime system that's gone into effect across California, some sex crimes will require lifetime sex offender registration, and others will only require sex offender registration for a certain period of time.
+Based on a three-tiered sex crime system that's gone into effect across California, some sex crimes will require lifetime sex offender registration, and others will only require sex offender registration for a certain period.

 How Often Do You Handle Sex Crime Cases That Involve The Use of Drugs or Alcohol?

-There are many sex crime cases in Los Angeles County that involve the use of drugs or alcohol.
+Many sex crime cases in Los Angeles County involve drugs or alcohol.
 In some cases, the alleged victim will have used drugs or alcohol during what they allege to have been a sex offense and will wake up the following day feeling as though they had been taken advantage of.

-Alternatively, they will wake up and realize that they are unable to piece together all of the events that took place the night before.
-When an alleged victim cannot remember all of the details of an alleged event, they will be subject to attack, and the defense attorney will have a number of questions.
+Alternatively, they will wake up and realize that they cannot piece together all of the events that took place the night before.
+When an alleged victim cannot remember all of the details of an alleged affair, they will be subject to attack, and the defense attorney will have several questions.

 If someone can't remember an event, then it will be argued that they could have given consent and simply don't recall doing so.

-In most of the cases that I handle in Los Angeles County, drugs or alcohol play a role.
-Oftentimes, the use of common sense will reveal that a sex crime didn't actually occur at all.
+In most of the cases, I handle in Los Angeles County, drugs or alcohol play a role.
+Often, the use of common sense will reveal that a sex crime didn't occur at all.

 For example, an alleged perpetrator could have been under the impression that the alleged victim had given consent, or an alleged victim could have other reasons (a significant other, loss of inhibition due to drugs or alcohol, etc.) for believing or claiming that they were sexually violated.